Setono/SyliusMailchimpPlugin/README.md

 ### Step 9: Using asynchronous transport (optional, but very recommended)

 All commands in this plugin will extend the [CommandInterface](src/Message/Command/CommandInterface.php).
-Therefore you can route all commands easily by adding this to your [Messenger config](https://symfony.com/doc/current/messenger.html#routing-messages-to-a-transport):
+Therefore, you can route all commands easily by adding this to your [Messenger config](https://symfony.com/doc/current/messenger.html#routing-messages-to-a-transport):

 ```yaml
 # config/packages/messenger.yaml